ipfs/specs/ipld/README.md

 - [ ] list path resolving restrictions
 - [ ] show examples

-#### Integers in JSON
+#### Integers and Bytestrings in JSON

 IPLD is _directly compatible_ with JSON, to take advantage of JSON's successes, but it need not be _held back_ by JSON's mistakes.
 This is where we can afford to follow format idiomatic choices, though care MUST be given to ensure there is always a well-defined 1:1 mapping.

-On the subject of integers, there exist a variety of formats which represent integers as strings in JSON, for example, [EJSON](https://www.meteor.com/ejson).
+On the subject of integers, there exist a variety of formats which represent integers as strings in JSON, for example, [EJSON](http://docs.meteor.com/api/ejson.html).
 These can be used and conversion to and from other formats should happen naturally-- that is, when converting JSON to CBOR, an EJSON integer should be transformed naturally to a proper CBOR integer, instead of representing it as a map with string values.

+Similarly, EJSON Binary types (eg. `{"$binary": "c3VyZS4="}`) should be transformed to a CBOR bytestring (major type 2).

 ## Serialized Data Formats